mattdangerw/keras-text-generation/README.md

 level model, the input text will be split into individual word tokens and each token will be given a separate value before being fed into the RNN.
 Word will be tokenized roughly following the Penn Treebank approach.
-By default we will hueristically attempt to "detokenize" the text after sampling, but this can be disabled with `--pristine-output`.
+By default we will heuristically attempt to "detokenize" the text after sampling, but this can be disabled with `--pristine-output`.

 ### train.py